asayers/jetrelay/DESIGN.md

 magnitude better than the official jetstream server.
 Read on to learn what (Linux-specific) tricks it has up its sleeve.

+> compatible
+after reading through the article it's clear that its not really compatible (yet), so I think I would mention it's a bit of an experiment / MVP thing

 > tricks it has up its sleeve.
 This reads weird to me: it sounds like it is about the future, whereas you already says the perf is an order of magnitude better.
 I would use "how it